janlauber/one-click/README.md

 ### Projects

+You can create projects which their id's will be the name of the namespace inside the Kubernetes cluster.
+You can tag these projects to make it more easy to filter (e.g. by environment).

+### Deployments

-Projects are the actual deployments.
-They are based on blueprints.
-You can create a project from a blueprint and customize it to your needs.
+Deployments are based on blueprints.
+You **must** create a deployment from a blueprint and customize it to your needs.
 Each configuration is stored in a rollout.
-A rollout is a version of a project configuration.
+A rollout is a version of a deployment configuration (like a snapshot).
 So each time you change a configuration, a new rollout is created.
 You can then rollback to a previous rollout.
+Deployments within the same project will get created in the same namespace.
+So keep in mind to not use the same ingress hosts.

 ## Roadmap